 Privately Funded Criminal Defence or Legal Aid

 As a private firm, our Criminal Defence Lawyers undertake both privately funded cases and legal aid cases.
-We can apply for legal aid on our client's behalf (conditions apply) in both summary and indictable crime.
-Our expertise in Criminal Law has enabled us to be one of the few firms on the Victoria Legal Aid's Indictable Crime Panel.
+We can apply for legal aid on our client's behalf (conditions apply) in both summary and indictable criminal matters.
+Our expertise in Criminal Law has enabled us to be one of a select number of firms on Victoria Legal Aid's Indictable Crime Panel.

 Grant of Legal Assistance

-A Grant of Legal Assistance is money used to pay a Victoria Legal Aid (VLA) or private lawyer to help you with your legal fees.
+A Grant of Legal Assistance is money allocated by Victoria Legal Aid (VLA) to pay a VLA lawyer or a private lawyer to represent you.

 How do I get a grant?